 Chapter 40B provides incentives for a for-profit developer to add affordable units to their projects.
 Firstly, a developer can take advantage of a streamlined “one-stop shop” Comprehensive Permit process, saving time and resources by submitting just one application instead of multiple.
 Secondly, the developer can offset his cost by applying for waivers from prescriptive municipal zoning requirements if a municipality has less than 10% of its housing qualifying as affordable and the developer commits at least 25% (or 20% in certain cases) of the new units to have long-term affordability restrictions.
-As a matter of fact, a number of recent developments wouldn’t have been possible at all if it wasn’t for the Chapter 40B provisions.
+As a matter of fact, a number of recent developments such as Brewster Landing wouldn’t have been possible at all if it wasn’t for the Chapter 40B provisions.
 The challenge then becomes for the developers to plan a densely developed project that can comply with State building codes, health, and environmental regulations while still leaving enough profit for the project to be economically feasible, given that increased land costs on the Cape require higher rental and sale prices with typical zoning.

 In order to make a development more appealing to the community, it's very helpful to initiate an informal project review with neighbors, regulatory agencies and other stakeholders who could point out potential concerns early on so that they can be addressed prior to developing technical drawings.
 Once it is apparent that the project will be supported by the Town, it is important for the developer to work hand-in-hand with their consultants ̶ who include attorneys, architects, civil engineers, traffic and mechanical/electrical/plumbing engineers, and landscape architects ̶ to put together a thoroughly developed 40B application submission.
 Engineers and planners are involved in reviewing potential project sites to determine the buildout feasibility and regulatory hurdles involved with the proposed project.
 They also help the project fit the housing needs of the local communities while protecting valuable nearby environmental resources by implementing sustainable design practices.
 These include low impact development/green infrastructure strategies for stormwater management and Innovative/Alternative processes for wastewater treatment.